Select Page

 What does our skin do?

-Our skin performs a number of important functions; it helps us detect sensations such as pain and temperature etc, protects us against dehydration, regulates our body temperature, produces vitamin D and protects us from extraneous injuries.1 Our skin’s ability to fulfil these jobs depends upon it remaining hydrated and its pH level remaining balanced, because when babies’ skin becomes dry or has an unbalanced pH, problems including eczema, cradle cap, nappy rash, baby acne and thrush can arise.
+Our skin performs a number of important functions; it helps us detect sensations such as pain and temperature etc, protects us against dehydration, regulates our body temperature, produces vitamin D and protects us from extraneous injuries.1 Our skin’s ability to fulfil these jobs depends upon its remaining hydrated and pH level remaining balanced, because when babies’ skin becomes dry or has an unbalanced pH, problems including eczema, cradle cap, nappy rash, baby acne and thrush can arise.

 Baby’s first bath